rjkviegas/course/apprenticeship_module_outlines.md

 By the end of the module all developers can:

+* Test drive a simple front-end web app with Javascript
+* Describe a process for learning a new language
-1. Follow an effective learning process for learning a new language
+* Follow an effective process for learning a new language
-2. Test drive simple front-end web app with Javascript

 ### Mornings